-All new students are required to complete online modules focused on the topics of sexual assault and alcohol abuse.
+All new students are required to complete online modules focused on the topics of sexual assault prevention and alcohol abuse before arriving on campus.
 The interactive module may also be viewed by parents/families to spark discussion of these topics.
+Once on campus for Welcome Week, students receive information about violence prevention, reporting, resources, etc, through mandatory sessions with Public Safety (in cooperation with OED), and optional sessions with OED about healthy relationships; safe social media use; and friendship, dating, and relationship norms, geared towards international students.